wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.67 =
+= 1.0.68 =
-* Validates the range of years on Date fields to prevent javascript errors.
+* Modifies the code of some controls to make the execution more consistent.
+* Defines some filters and actions to allow the integration with third party plugins.
+* Adds a new add-on in the developer version of the plugin.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support